Residents on beach with dogs

 What amenities will the community offer?

 Humboldt Commons is designed to encourage connection, wellness, and lifelong learning.
-Residents will enjoy shared indoor and outdoor spaces for dining, social gatherings, cultural events, wellness activities, walking paths, and other opportunities to engage with neighbors and the surrounding community.
-Residents will also enjoy a large, off-leash dog area.
-Being so close to the McKinleyville Town Center, the community has many stores and restaurants to meet daily needs.
+Residents will enjoy shared indoor and outdoor spaces for dining, social gatherings, cultural programs, wellness activities, and walking paths.
+A large off-leash dog area is planned.
+The community is steps from the McKinleyville Town Center, with shops, restaurants, a senior center, library, gyms, a farmers market, walking trails, and volunteer opportunities to support an active, connected life.

 *Please note that details are subject to change.